 According to a news report in The Sun, there’s some dissent from the Federation of Malaysian Manufacturers (FMM) with the new scheme.
 Among the issues that they have cited include double benefits for workers under the voluntary or mutual separation schemes (VSS or MSS) as well as further deterioration in work attitude and commitment.

-Another organisation which opposed the establishment of the EIS was the Malaysian Employers Federation (MEF), as they stated that there are flaws which are detrimental to both employers and employees.
+Another organisation that opposed the establishment of the EIS was the Malaysian Employers Federation (MEF), as they stated that there are flaws that are detrimental to both employers and employees.

 “The scheme might encourage irresponsible employers to forgo paying retrenchment benefits because they know their employees will be taken care of by other employees and responsible employers,” said MEF Executive Director Datuk Shamsuddin Bardan.